 Verifying a licensed real estate agent or realtor encompasses a thorough examination for any recorded disciplinary actions or complaints, a process pivotal for confirming licensure and assessing the realtor's adherence to professional and ethical standards.
 Disciplinary actions in Puerto Rico may range from minor infractions, such as fines or required continuing education, to grave consequences like license suspension or revocation due to severe breaches of real estate laws or ethical codes.

-Even complaints that do not culminate in formal disciplinary measures are crucial for understanding the realtor's business conduct and client relations.
+Even complaints that do not culminate in formal disciplinary measures are crucial for understanding the realtor's business conduct and relationships with clients.
 These issues range from misrepresentation to undisclosed property flaws or contractual disputes.
 This due diligence is fundamental in Puerto Rico when partnering with a realtor whose clean record assures legitimacy and the highest caliber of professional real estate services.

 2. Realtor Designation Confirmation